The Maro Cerro Gordo Cliffs

-The Torre de Cerro Gordo still stands proudly at the parks highest point, where it once did its job alerting troops to assemble and others to run and hide.
-The towers were part of an intricate communication system that controlled all boats sailing in or out of local waters at any given time.
+The Torre de Cerro Gordo still stands proudly at the park's highest point, where it once did its job alerting troops to assemble and others to run and hide.
+The towers were part of an intricate communication system that controlled all boats sailing in or out of local waters.

-The Maro - Cerro Gordo Hiking TrailsThe Maro-Cerro Gordo Reserve is also very popular for its hiking trails.
+The Maro Cerro Gordo Hiking TrailsThe Maro Cerro Gordo Reserve is also popular for its hiking trails.
 There are numerous hikes along the coast that are well-marked and offer breathtaking views along the way.

 The Playa Cantarriján Walk

-One of these walks is the Playa Cantarriján to Playa Cañuelo walk.
-It's a fairly easy walk and takes only about 45-minutes from start to finish.
-This is, however, just a one-way walk so you do have to turn around and come back.
+One of these walks is the Playa Cantarriján to Playa Cañuelo trail.
+It's a fairly easy walk and takes only about 45-minutes from start to finish (one-way).

-This is designated as a medium difficulty walk, it's mostly flat but you do have steeper climbs on either end going up or down to reach the beaches from the cliffs.
+This trail is designated as medium difficulty, it's mostly flat but you do have steeper climbs on either end, going up or down to reach the beaches from the cliffs.

 The Maro Tower WalkThe Maro Tower is yet another Roman tower that is found along the Maro Cerro Gordo Cliffs, and it too has an interesting and very scenic walk.